abhishekkr8/Notebook/README.md

-# iNotebook
+# Notekeep

-iNotebook is a sleek and user-friendly web application built on the MongoDB, Express, React, and Node (MERN) stack.
+Notekeep is a sleek and user-friendly web application built on the MongoDB, Express, React, and Node (MERN) stack.
 It is designed to simplify and enhance your note-taking experience.

 ## Features

-- **User Authentication**: Securely sign up and log in to your personalized iNotebook account.
+- **User Authentication**: Securely sign up and log in to your personalized Notekeep account.
 - **Create Notes**: Easily create new notes with titles, descriptions, and tags.
 - **Edit Notes**: Effortlessly edit existing notes to keep your information up-to-date.
 - **Delete Notes**: Delete unwanted or outdated notes for better organization.